 As I’m sure you know, Instagram is a social media channel but it is also a great source of inspiration as well.
-No wonder there are such hashtags as #interiorporn etc.
+No wonder there are such hashtags as #interiordecor, #homedesign, etc.

 - Save photos to your folder.
 Later on, when you go through them, you can easily see what you like, and what style you are really after.

-Google docs seems such an obvious tool that no one actually thinks about it as a great tool for keeping (and sharing) your interior design ideas.
-You can keep everything in one folder or create a presentation and then, with just one click, send it to your partner who can add his ideas etc.
+Google Docs seem such an obvious tool that no one actually thinks about it as a great tool for keeping (and sharing) your interior design ideas.
+You can keep everything in one folder or create a presentation and then, with just one click, send it to your partner who can add his ideas, etc.